JonRojas/intro_to_html_css/readme.md

 > `<!DOCTYPE html>` is a document type declaration for HTML 5.
 The `<html>` tags are the delimiters of our web pages content.
 Everything we write in HTML today will be inside of the `<html>` tags.

-If we open this file in the browser.
-We see ... absolutely nothing.
+If we look at the display below, we see... absolutely nothing.

 Let's talk about the head.